bradywatkinson/docker-go-postgres/app/README.md

 Application dependencies are managed using [Dep](https://github.com/golang/dep).

 > `dep` was the "official experiment."
 The Go toolchain, as of 1.11, has (experimentally) adopted an approach that sharply diverges from dep.
 As a result, we are continuing development of dep, but gearing work primarily towards the development of an alternative prototype for versioning behavior in the toolchain.

+I am investigating (and fully intend to migrate to) go 1.11 modules, however, at this moment, it is a low priority.

 #### Usage